-The quadrifilar helix (QFH) or volute is a four-element helical antenna which can be used to give either directional gain or hemispherical circular polarised coverage as originally described by Kilgus [36][37].
-The general form of a QFH is shown in Fig 16.88.
+The quadrifilar helix (QFH) or volute is a four-element helical antenna which can be used to give either directional gain or hemispherical circular polarised coverage as originally described by Kilgus [37] [38].
+The general form of a QFH is shown in Fig 16.93.

-Radiation patterns produced for several combinations of turns and resonant lengths are shown in Fig 16.89(a) to (d), and generally produce better circularly polarised signals at low elevation angles than a turnstile with drooping arms.
-A range of dimensions and resulting radiation patterns is discussed in [ 38].
+Radiation patterns produced for several combinations of turns and resonant lengths are shown in Fig 16.94(a) to (d), and generally produce better circularly polarised signals at low elevation angles than a turnstile with drooping arms.

-Fig 16.88: A quarter turn volute with split sheath or slot balun (Microwave Journal)
+Fig 16.93: A quarter turn volute with split sheath or slot balun (Microwave Journal)